ScottMichaud/YandereSimulatorLauncher2/YandereSimulatorLauncher2/README.txt

 ====================================

 Release Notes:
+Version 2.9.0
+ - Special thanks to GitHub users: counter185, Ramobo, and nolemretaWxd.
+ - (GitHub PR #12): (Contributed by GitHub user counter185) Download progress is now updated on the launcher taskbar icon.
+ - New yan/dere images and videos.
+ - (GitHub Issue #7): Fixed "Unknown Error" if launcher could access YandereSimulator.com but not login to Mega.nz.
+(Logout code was called without checking that a login occurred.)
+ - (GitHub Issue #13): Launcher will now let the user know if their Windows is 32-bit (and thus cannot play Yandere Simulator since the Unity upgrade on April 10th, 2020).
+ - (GitHub Issue #3): Launcher will now attempt to warn users if they are running from a Temp folder (or the system folder).
+Running the launcher from within a Zip prevented the launcher from finding previous installs of Yandere Simulator.
+(I also found out that it could cause occasional Mega.nz issues if the user cannot write to the launcher's current working directory... although the bulk of Mega.nz failures are caused by network errors.)

 Version 2.8.0
  - (GitHub Issue #5): Allow TLS 1.2 (and added more fallbacks in case settings are changed again).
  - Updated Mega.nz from NuGet to support new URL format.